-There are close to 60 million people in the US freelancing, with about 50% doing it as a side hustle, and the rest split between full-time and the occasional gig.
+There are close to 60 million people in the US freelancing, (thankfully not all are writers), with about 50% doing it as a side hustle, and the rest split between full-time and the occasional gig.

 Digital marketing is everywhere and good freelancers are at the heart of it.